2023 Commencement Ceremony

-All students graduating or are pending for graduation for spring semester will have their name, honors, hometown, and major listed in the Commencement Program.
-Students wishing this information not to be included must email [email protected] and request their information be excluded.
+All students graduating or are pending graduation for the spring semester will have their name, honors, hometown, and major listed in the Commencement Program.
+Students wishing this information not to be included must email [email protected] and request their information be excluded by April 14, 2023.
 The request must include a signature.

 Students may view their graduation status through myJSCC on their transcript.
 Students who have been approved to graduate upon successful completion of their current courses will have “Pending” as their status under Degree/Certificate Awarded near the top of their transcript.

 Graduates will be lined up by degree: AA, AS, AAS, and Certificate.
-If you have more than one degree, you will line up with the degree that is listed first.
-Be ready to march by 1:15 p.m.
+If you have more than one degree, you will line up with the degree that is listed first on the reader card.
+Be ready to march by 12:45 p.m.
 Graduates are the first to march in.
 Tassel goes to the right.

-The candidate processional begins promptly at 1:30 p.m. which denotes the start of the commencement ceremony.
-Family members and guests should be seated at by 1:15 p.m.
+The candidate processional begins promptly at 1:30 p.m., which denotes the start of the commencement ceremony.
+Family members and guests should be seated by 1:15 p.m.

 Members of the graduating class will march to the reserved seat area on the auditorium floor.
-Graduates will follow your student marshal to the appropriate seating location.
+Graduates will follow a designated student marshal to the appropriate seating location.
 Remain standing until all graduates have arrived on the floor and the Platform Party has reached its place on the stage.
-You will continue standing for The National Anthem, posting of the colors, invocation, and benediction.
+Continue standing for The National Anthem, posting of the colors, invocation, and benediction.
 Men will remove their caps for the singing of The National Anthem and invocation.

 Presentation of Graduates

-Following the commencement address and a song, Danielle Coburn, dean of Instruction, will instruct the graduates to rise.
+Following the commencement address and a song, Danielle Coburn, Vice President of Academic Affairs, will instruct the graduates to rise.
 She will then present to the President the candidates for the various degrees/certificates.
 Candidates will:

-- walk across the stage to be greeted first by the dean of Instruction, then the President will hand a blank diploma cover to the graduate
+- Walk across the stage to be greeted first by the Vice President of Academic Affairs, then the President will hand a diploma scroll to the graduate

 When the last graduate has completed the graduation march, all graduates will stand for the conferring of the degrees.
-Dr. Keith Brown will say: “By virtue of the authority vested in me by the State Board of Education, I confer upon you the associate degree or certificate to which you are entitled with all rights, privileges thereunto appertaining.”
+President Keith Brown will say: “By virtue of the authority vested in me by the State Board of Education, I confer upon you the associate degree or certificate to which you are entitled with all rights, privileges thereunto appertaining.”
 Graduates should move tassels to the left at this time.
-Dr. Keith Brown will ask graduates to show appreciation by applause to the faculty.
+President Brown will ask graduates to show appreciation by applause to the faculty.

 The ceremony will conclude with a formal recessional led by the platform party, followed by the faculty, and ending with the graduates.
-Your student Marshall will direct your exit of the auditorium floor.
+Your student Marshal will direct your exit of the auditorium floor.